repozilla2/sentinel-proxy/docs/PROBLEM.md

 ---

-## Sentinel’s Narrow Claim
+## The Narrow Claim (Evidence-Scoped)

-Sentinel does NOT claim:
+SSC/Obex do NOT claim:

 - Alignment
 - Human safety
 - Certification compliance
 - Full-system security

-Sentinel claims:
+SSC/Obex claim:

-1. Out-of-bounds actuator commands are clamped deterministically.
+1. Out-of-bounds actuator commands are clamped deterministically (within declared caps).
 2. Enforcement events are logged.
 3. Behavior is testable via a conformance harness.
 4. Evidence artifacts can be reproduced independently.